 Gateway East is a largely undeveloped area of Boise that, due to its location and zoning, is a prime area to serve as the city's industrial hub.
-If approved as an urban renewal/economic development district, the Gateway East Study Area holds opportunity to solve public infrastructure deficiencies in the area southeast of the Boise Airport, revitalize the Eisenman Road corridor and enhance opportunities for economic and industrial development in the area.
+The Gateway East Urban Renewal District holds opportunity to solve public infrastructure deficiencies in the area southeast of the Boise Airport, revitalize the Eisenman Road corridor and enhance opportunities for economic and industrial development in the area.

 The district is located southeast of the Boise Airport.
 The District is generally bounded by Interstate 84 to the north, Federal Way to the east, Boise city limits to the south, and the Boise Airport to the west.

 Gateway East Needs

 - Deteriorating or deteriorated structures on 30% of parcels

 - Deterioration of site or other improvements on 50% of parcels